Homeschooling High School

 Set up an account and you can start receiving free practice questions via email.
 Doesn’t hurt to start preparing early!
 I purchased a book from My Father’s World called “The SAT & College Preparation Course” by James Stobaugh for my 9th grader to work on this year.
 There are lots of resources, so find one that fits for your child.

 Another good thing to start at this time is an “Achievement Resume”.
-This includes activities the student participates in for sports, extra-curricular, community service, awards won, etc. I send this to each college we apply to along w/our official transcript.
+This includes activities the student participates in for sports, extra-curricular, community service, awards won, etc. I send this to each college we apply to along with our official transcript.
 If you wait to do this later, it’s very likely you will forget or miss something.
-REMEMBER Bright futures scholarships require lots of community service hours, so you’ll need to start keeping track of this early!
-See http://www.floridastudentfinancialaid.org/SSFAD for all the information you need, but also remember these requirements could and usually do change YEARLY!
+REMEMBER, Bright futures scholarships require lots of community service hours, so you’ll need to start keeping track of this early!
+See https://www.floridastudentfinancialaidsg.org/SAPHome/SAPHome?na=y for all the information you need, but also remember these requirements could and usually do change YEARLY!

 If your student is in 10th grade, you can take the PSAT at your local high school for free, contact your ‘zoned’ high school for information.